 - Faculty: Inform your department chair and dean that you have had a positive test, provide your anticipated date of return, and share plans for remote work.

-- On-Campus Grad/Undergraduate Commuter Students = Notify each of your individual faculty members (and cc firstname.lastname@example.org – Executive Assistant to the Provost – on each message) as quickly as possible to arrange for remote instruction/participation in courses during the isolation period.
-Your message to faculty should include the projected return to class date.
+On-Campus Graduate and Undergraduate Students (Residential and Commuting) must notify each of your faculty members (and CC firstname.lastname@example.org – Executive Assistant to the Provost – on each message) as quickly as possible to arrange for remote instruction/participation in courses during the isolation period.
+Your message to faculty should include the projected return-to-class date.